Shut down: COVID-19 quarantine forces Titans to cancel Friday's game at Mitchell

 McDowell’s varsity has its off-week Sept.
 3, and is scheduled to play Avery on Sept.
 10. As a result, the shutdown could end up costing the Titans only one game.

-The news comes in the midst of a burgeoning list of cancelations and postponements across the state.
+The news comes in the midst of a burgeoning list of cancellations and postponements across the state.

 As of Tuesday afternoon, several games in the area originally set for this Friday had already been canceled, including South Caldwell at Hickory, West Caldwell at R-S Central and Hunter Huss at Hibriten.